Danilo-Araujo-Silva/phpmath-site/readme.md

 Requirements
 ============
-This project aims *nix systems, but with few adaptions can run on other OS too.
+This project aims *nix systems, but with few adaptions could run on other systems too.

 Install
 =======